Interview with a purebred Basenji breeder Susan Kamen Marsicano of Apu Basenjis, by Allan Reznik.

 In Basenjis, every dog, before breeding, should have had a DNA test for Fanconi Syndrome and for Progressive Retinal Atrophy.
 No one should breed a dog that doesn’t have an OFA number for his/her hips.
 It’d do our breed well if people would also get patellas certified.
 No dog should be bred from if it has Autoimmune Thyroid disease.
 All Basenjis should be thyroid tested in anestrus before breeding.

-I am certain that Basenjis can be trained and do well in many dog sports.
-I think they should be exposed to the field/Performance events (lure coursing and racing) when they are young.
+I am certain that Basenjis can be trained and do well in many dog sports, and I think they should be exposed to the field/Performance events (lure coursing and racing) when they are young.
 I know they can learn just about anything as baby puppies.
 They can learn Companion sports, such as Obedience and Rally, very young.
 People just need to give them the opportunity to excel.
 No dog should be kept just to feed egos at dog shows, and then rehomed when no longer needed.

 The Basenji is an elegant sighthound.
 It needs to have far-seeing, obliquely set, almond-shaped dark eyes, a wrinkled forehead, and a free-moving gait that converges to the center of gravity.
 A Basenji that possesses a fancy side gait, but isn’t clean coming and going, is not typical to our breed.